jitender012/e-commerce/README.md

 ## Features
 - User Authentication and Authorization using ASP.NET Identity
-- Product Catalog with Search and Filtering
 - Shopping Cart functionality
-- Order Management
-- Admin Dashboard for Product Management
 - Responsive design using Bootstrap 5
 - AJAX for dynamic content updates
+- Order Management
+- Product Catalog with Search and Filtering

 ## Technologies Used
 - **ASP.NET MVC 5**: Framework for building web applications.